 Andy believed that there were Japanese guards who had compassion for the POWs.
 It was his belief that these guards were afraid of beatings from their superiors so they did not show it very often.

-Andy Aquila returned to United States and resided on the west coast where his parents had moved.
-Andy married and became a father.
+Andy Aquila resided in California, where his parents had moved while he was a POW.
+Andy married, became a father, and resided in Northridge, California.
 He passed away on November 11, 2011, with his family by his side.

 The picture below was taken of Andy while he was a POW in Japan.